martdev1963/se_project_aroundtheus/README.md

 **Intro**

-This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+This web app is made so all the elements are displayed correctly on popular screen sizes.
+It allows the user to change the profile name and title.
+This web app allows the user to upload an image of their choice as well as giving the image a title.

 **Technologies use**
 HTML